jpittis/persistent-bplus/README.md

   files, reading and writing pages from disk as well as allocating and freeing pages on disk.

-- `pkg/store/bplus.go` has yet to be implemented.
+- `pkg/store/bplus.go` has the ability to search a persisted B+ tree but has yet to have insert and delete implemented.